 The Pros and Cons of E-filing

-E-filing, or electronic filing, is a way of preparing and filing your taxes digitally without having to manually fill out and mail in a paper return.
-Paper returns take much longer to receive and process, and are more likely to contain errors than their electronically filed counterparts.
-When it comes to e-filing your return, you can file them yourself using your W-2 or pay someone at an authorized e-file provider to prepare your taxes for you, or you can use Free File if you qualify.
+E-filing, or electronic filing, is a way of preparing and filing your taxes digitally without having to manually fill out and mail in paper forms.
+Paper returns take much longer for the IRS to receive and process, and they're more likely to contain errors than their electronically-filed counterparts.
+You can use tax preparation software to e-file your return, or you can pay a tax professional who is an authorized e-file provider to prepare your taxes for you, or you can use Free File if you qualify.

-A common e-filing drawback is that you may find yourself needing to include paper forms or other supporting documents along with your tax return, but there are many IRS forms that can be submitted electronically – if there is an electronic version of said form available.
+A common e-filing drawback is that you might find yourself needing to include paper forms or other supporting documents along with your tax return, but there are many IRS forms that can be submitted electronically – if there's an electronic version of said form available.

-The IRS also accepts forms and supporting documents in PDF format, however not all tax preparation software supports this.
-As a last resort you can e-file your return, and mail additional forms to the IRS, but this requires filling out yet another form, IRS Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return.
+The IRS also accepts forms and supporting documents in PDF format, but not all tax preparation software supports this.
+You can e-file your return and mail additional forms to the IRS as a last resort, but this requires filling out yet another form, IRS Form 8453, the U.S. Individual Income Tax Transmittal for an IRS e-file Return.

 Read More: What Tax Returns Cannot Be e-Filed?

 Using IRS Free File

-Free File is an IRS service through which all taxpayers can receive free tax preparation help.
-And, although millions of taxpayers use it annually, some taxpayers aren’t aware that it’s available to them.
-This service is made possible through a partnership with Free File Alliance.
+Free File is an IRS service through which all taxpayers can prepare their returns for free.
+Millions of taxpayers use it annually, but some aren’t aware that it’s available to them.
+The service is made possible through a partnership with the Free File Alliance.
 According to the IRS website, "Free File is a partnership between the IRS and the Free File Alliance, a group of industry-leading private-sector tax preparation companies that have agreed to provide free commercial online tax preparation and electronic filing."